Have you ever asked yourself exactly how many cat breeds are there?

 These feline furballs are highly sought-after due to their cute looks and their soft tempers.
 Not only are they extremely loyal, but they are also quite gentle and affectionate.
 Scottish Folds also have funny sleeping positions as they love sleeping on their backs and sitting on their bums with their hind legs stretched out daily.

 These kitties come in a variety of colors.
 They are an overall healthy breed, which is one of the reasons they are sought-after by cat owners.
 Unlike other Rex-type cats, however, these furballs aren’t well-suited for people who are allergic to the Fel-d1 allergen agent.

 Serengeti cats are the mixed product of interbreeding between Bengals and Oriental Shorthairs.
 They are recognized as a separate breed by TICA and are considered as fully domestic cats, regardless of the partial wild DNA they inherited from Bengals.

 Adult Serengeti cats weigh around 10-15lbs.
 Serengeti furballs are elegantly built with long bodies, tails, and ears with the latter being slightly tipped.
 According to TICA, only 4 color variations are permitted for this breed – ebony smoke, solid black, tabby, and ebony silver.
 Some breeders in the UK are currently trying to influence TICA to also accept the snow spotted version of the Serengeti.

 As you might have already guessed from its name, the Serrade Petit cat a member of a feline breed, which originates from France.
 And as you might have also guessed, these kitties are quite petite compared to most domestic cat breeds out there.

 The Serrade Petit is a relatively new breed and currently, no major feline organizations have recognized it.
 The Serrade Petit kitty is known to weigh around 6-9 pounds, but no official standards for this breed have been determined for it just yet.

-If you aren’t a fan of the popular Siamese cat, then you don’t know what you’re missing out.
-These creatures are extremely tolerant, calm and amiable.
+If you aren’t a fan of the popular Siamese cat, then you don’t know what you’re missing out on.
+These creatures are extremely tolerant, calm, and amiable.
 They adore their owners to the point of becoming needy.
 Unsurprisingly enough, their signature looks have inspired the creation of several new breeds, one of which is the Ocicat.